yonahd/kor/README.md

 - `statefulsets` - Gets unused StatefulSets for the specified namespace or all namespaces.
 - `role` - Gets unused Roles for the specified namespace or all namespaces.
 - `hpa` - Gets unused HPAs for the specified namespace or all namespaces.
+- `pods` - Gets unused Pods for the specified namespace or all namespaces.
 - `pvc` - Gets unused PVCs for the specified namespace or all namespaces.
 - `pv` - Gets unused PVs in the cluster(non namespaced resource).
 - `ingress` - Gets unused Ingresses for the specified namespace or all namespaces.